Samson and Goliath (cranes): Recent history

 In October 2007, Goliath re-entered service after five years, an occurrence described by a company spokesman as underlining the yard's growing workload.

+In April 2020, during the beginning of the COVID-19 pandemic, the crane's horn was sounded for the first time in 20 years.
+Being the loudest siren in Belfast, it was heard all over the city whilst its populace were in lockdown.

-First shown in February 2021, Goliath appears repeatedly as part of series 1 of BBC One’s drama Bloodlands, with postcards of the crane a key clue in the murder investigation.
+First shown in February 2021, Goliath appears repeatedly as part of series 1 of BBC One's drama Bloodlands, with postcards of the crane a key clue in the murder investigation.